Men’s Suits: Best Brands to Buy When Thrifting

 FIRST OF ALL, let me explain who this guide to buying second-hand men’s suits is for.
-Are you are the sort of professional thrifter who hunts down top designer-label men suits that retail for well over $1000 when new?
-Are names like Oxxford, Zegna, and Isaia part of your daily vocabulary?
+Are you are the sort of professional thrift shopper who hunts down top designer-label men suits that retail for well over $1500 when new?
+Are brand names like Oxxford, Zegna, and Isaia part of your daily vocabulary?
 Then this post is not for you.
 You don’t need my help.
 Rather it is for the more modest menswear thrifter looking for lower-priced second-hand suits that offer the best overall value when shopping on eBay or in local thrift shops.

-The truth is, it is rare to find second-hand men’s couture suit brands like Oxxford, Brioni, Kiton, and Zegna at bargain prices. eBay sellers and other online vendors know that these luxury brands command a premium price even when sold used.
-Personally, I like seeking brands that do not have a highly prized designer-label but offer exceptional quality and value.
+The truth is, it is rare to find top men’s couture suit brands like Oxxford, Brioni, Kiton, and Zegna at bargain prices second-hand when shopping online. eBay sellers and other online vendors know that these luxury brands command a premium price even when sold used.
+Personally, I prefer menswear brands that do not have a highly prized designer-label but offer exceptional quality and value.

 The Best Quality for the Lowest Price

-There is a sweet-spot when it comes to men’s suits.
-Generally, you can find excellent men’s suits that retail new in the $500-900.00 (US) price range.
-Typically, these suits offer half-canvas interlinings, high-end fabrics, durable construction and excellent tailoring.
-You are getting much of the suit quality that couture brands may charge well over $1000 for without the added cost of a high-priced designer name on the label, or a few styling details that are largely superfluous.
+There is a sweet spot when it comes to buying second-hand men’s suits.
+Generally, you can find excellent men’s suits that retail when new in the $500-1500.00 (US) price range.
+Typically, these suits offer half-canvas interlinings, high-end fabrics, durable construction, and excellent tailoring.
+You are getting much of the suit quality that couture brands may charge well over $1500 for without the added cost of a high-priced designer name on the label or some styling detail that is largely superfluous.

 What are the mid-high level mens’ wear brands that you should look for?
 Here are a few that offer excellent value when buying second-hand:

 Hart Schaffner & Marx Gold Trumpeter